 An important focus of the Victorian Government is to guide and support those organisations and volunteers to manage the health of the marine and coastal environment so that ecosystems, communities and built assets are as resilient as they can be in the face of future changes including natural hazards, climate change, population growth or, most likely, a combination of these factors.

 Policy and planning

 The Marine and Coastal Act 2018 provides an integrated and coordinated approach to planning and managing Victoria’s marine and coastal environment.
 The Marine and Coastal Policy guides decision makers in the planning, management and sustainable use of Victoria’s marine and coastal environment.
-The first statewide Marine and Coastal Strategy will be finalised in 2021 and will include an implementation plan identifying priority actions to be completed over the next five years, and outline responsibility for delivery and timeframes.
+The first statewide Marine and Coastal Strategy includes an implementation plan identifying priority actions to be completed over the next five years, and outline responsibility for delivery and timeframes.

-Responsibility for planning and development on the coasts and the seabeds of the bays generally lies with the Department of Environment, Land, Water and Planning (DELWP), which also oversees the legal accountabilities of Coastal Committees of Management along the coast.
+Responsibility for planning and development on the coasts and the seabeds of the bays generally lies with the Department of Energy, Environment and Climate Action (DEECA), which also oversees the legal accountabilities of Coastal Committees of Management along the coast.

 A key document regarding ecological health in and around Western Port is the Western Port Ramsar Site Management Plan.
 It identifies priority threats to Western Port’s ecological character and sets management strategies, resource condition targets and monitoring arrangements.